Frequently asked questions (FAQ)

 Why my game runs fine on emulators but doesn't work on a real GBA with a flash cart?

-Some flash carts allow to improve commercial games with patches like saver patch
+Also, some flash carts allow to improve commercial games with patches like saver patch

 , enable restart